OntoURL: A Benchmark for Evaluating Large Language Models on Symbolic Ontological Understanding, Reasoning and Learning: Evaluation

-\paragraph{Model Performance and Impact of Model Scale} The two largest models, LLaMA3.3-70B and Qwen2.5-72B, consistently achieve the best performance across tasks.
+The two largest models, LLaMA3.3-70B and Qwen2.5-72B, consistently achieve the best performance.
 Notably, the Qwen architecture shows robust results at all sizes, outperforming other architectures of comparable scale.
-In contrast, Ollm, which is specifically trained for ontology construction, performs relatively poorly—likely due to its specialization in hierarchical generation rather than general understanding or reasoning.
+In contrast, Ollm, which is specifically trained for ontology construction, performs relatively poorly, likely due to its specialization in hierarchical generation rather than general understanding or reasoning.

 Model scale correlates strongly with performance, especially in understanding and reasoning.
 For instance, Qwen2.5-72B achieves top scores of 92.6 on U4, 93.4 on R2, and 21.6 F1-score on L5.
 Similarly, LLaMA3.3-70B scores 91.8 on U4, 92.9 on R2, and 20.2 on L5.
-This pattern is even more pronounced within the same architecture: across Qwen, Mistral, Aya, and LLaMA, larger models consistently outperform smaller models on most tasks.
+This pattern is even more pronounced within the same architecture: across Qwen, Mistral, Aya, and LLaMA, larger models consistently perform better.